-Tools That You’ll Need: Sticky notes or flashcards, a vocabulary list
+Materials needed: Sticky notes or flashcards, a vocabulary list

 All you need are sticky notes, a vocabulary list and something to write with (or you can get fancy and print out flashcards that you made).

-How to Play: Pick any category in the language you would like to practice and create a vocabulary list of the items in your home that match the category.
+How to play: Pick any category in the language you would like to practice and create a vocabulary list of the items in your home that match the category.
 This can be food, clothing items, rooms, the options are endless.

 For example, say that you’re trying to learn Spanish and you’re interested in learning clothing items in Spanish.

 First, create a list of vocabulary words.
-Here’s an example of a Spanish vocabulary list involving clothing items.
+Here’s an example of a Spanish vocabulary list involving clothing items:

 hat = el sombrero